Acrylic Abstract Painting – Step by Step

 Anyway, I usually work in this ‘ portrait ‘ format and I didn’t realise how used I was to creating a rectangular composition until a friend of mine gave me some lovely square canvases.
 So , that was a challenge I set myself and this was the first version.

 I was pleased with the movement but I realised that the ‘white ‘ shapes were not working so – on to the next version.

 So next day, I worked on the painting some more and took away a lot of the white.
 But meanwhile , I had been far too busy and I had added so many ‘ interesting ‘ little sections .
-They were cute in their own way , but all together , it was too much and just confused the eye.
+Really, they were cute in their own way , but all together , it was too much and just confused the eye.
 So, they had to go – it was quite a painful experience to paint them out .
-I think this is why some artists find it difficult to judge when an abstract is finished .
+In fact, I think this is why some artists find it difficult to judge when an abstract is finished .
 I certainly do .
 What do you think ?
 Is it finished ?

 Well , that way of creating an intuitive abstract seems to me completely different to the way I put this next one together

 Believe it or not , this composition came to me as a finished design in my imagination.
 Actually, this hardly ever happens for me .
 So it was just a question of trying to put it down on paper ( or canvas in this case )

 Well, that’s enough waffling from me.
 I hope that I have shed a bit of light on how to paint an acrylic abstract .
 If you want to see more of my abstract paintings , have a look in my gallery here .
 And , don’t forget , all of my work is for sale at reasonable prices.

 How do you paint your abstracts ?